Okinawa Island

-Okinawa has been a critical strategic location for the United States Armed Forces since the Battle of Okinawa and the end of World War II.
-The island was under American administration until 1972, and today hosts around 26,000 US military personnel, about half of the total complement of the United States Forces Japan, spread among 32 bases and 48 training sites.
+Okinawa has been a strategic location for the United States Armed Forces since the Battle of Okinawa and the end of World War II.
+The island was formally controlled by the United States Civil Administration of the Ryukyu Islands until 1972, with around 26,000 U.S. military personnel stationed on Okinawa today, comprising about half of the total complement of the United States Forces Japan, spread among 31 areas, across 13 bases and 48 training sites.
+United States military installations cover approximately 25% of the island and have been a point of contention among locals.
+Crimes committed by US military personnel, notably the 1995 Okinawa rape incident, have caused protests against the US military presence in Okinawa.

 History

 Shell mound eras

 Early Okinawan history is defined by midden or shell heap culture and is divided into Early, Middle, and Late Shell Mound periods.
-The Early Shell Mound period was a hunter-gatherer society, with the wave-like opening Jōmon pottery.
+The Early Shell Mound period was a hunter-gatherer society, with the wave like-opening Jōmon pottery.
 In the latter part of this period, archaeological sites moved near the seashore, suggesting the engagement of people in fishing.
 On Okinawa, rice was not cultivated until the Middle Shell Mound period.
 Shell rings for arms made of shells obtained in the Sakishima Islands, namely Miyakojima and Yaeyama islands, were imported by Japan.
 In these islands, the presence of shell axes from 2,500 years ago suggests the influence of a southeastern-Pacific culture.

-After the Late Shell Mound period, agriculture started about the 12th century, and the population center moved from the seashore to higher places.
+After the late Shell Mound period, agriculture started about the 12th century, and the population center moved from the seashore to higher places.
 This period is called the Gusuku period.
-Gusuku is the term used for the distinctive Ryukyuan form of castles or fortresses.
-Many gusukus and related cultural remains in the Ryukyu Islands have been listed by UNESCO as World Heritage Sites.
-There are three perspectives regarding the nature of gusukus: 1) a holy place, 2) dwellings encircled by stones, and 3) a castle of a leader of people.
+Gusuku is a term used for the distinctive Ryukyuan form of castles or fortresses.
+Many gusuku and related cultural remains in the Ryukyu Islands have been listed by UNESCO as World Heritage Sites.
+There are three perspectives regarding the nature of gusuku: that they were holy places, dwellings encircled by stones, and castles of the rulers.
 In this period, porcelain trade between Okinawa and other countries became commonplace, and Okinawa was an important relay point in eastern-Asian trade.
 Ryukyuan kings, such as Shunten and Eiso, were important rulers.
-An attempted Mongolian invasion in 1291 during the Eiso Dynasty failed.
+An attempted Mongolian invasion in 1291 during the Eiso dynasty failed.
 Hiragana was imported from Japan by Ganjin in 1265.
 Noro, village priestesses of the Ryukyuan religion, appeared.